Aamirk4560/Procurement-Data-Engineering-Analytics/README.md

 ## 📌 Project Overview

-**PSCMD** is an end-to-end procurement data engineering and analytics platform designed to transform raw procurement data into structured, reliable, and business-ready datasets for reporting and decision-making.
+**Procurement** is an end-to-end procurement data engineering and analytics platform designed to transform raw procurement data into structured, reliable, and business-ready datasets for reporting and decision-making.

 The project demonstrates how modern data engineering practices can be used to build a complete data platform covering: